cdungca/comparing-classifiers/README.md

 ![alt text](https://github.com/cdungca/comparing-classifiers/blob/main/images/default_distribution.png "Poutcome Distribution")

-Since our goal it choose a classifier for predictive model, we will remove duration since this feature highly affects the target (e.g., if duration=0 then y='no').
+Since our goal is to choose a classifier for predictive model, we will remove duration since this feature highly affects the target (e.g., if duration=0 then y='no').

 In pdays numeric field, client not previously contacted contains a value of 999.
 This will affect the scaling of data and we should just replace it to 0.